rgbcredbull/Cleaning-Data/README.md

 # Coursera - Getting and Cleaning Data Assignment

-See below for files used in the final project for the Getting and Cleaning Data Coursera Assignment.
+See below for files used in the final project for the **Getting and Cleaning Data Coursera Assignment**.

 Initial Dataset: Human Activity Recognition Using Smartphones Dataset - v1.0